 As it turns out, we cannot have an embedding from the quantum universe to the classical universe satisfying all three requirements (i)-(iii).
-In particular, a head-on approach requiring (iii) is doomed to failure, since the nonpreservation of ortholattice operations among nonco-measurable propositions is quite evident, given the nondistributive structure of quantum logics.
+In particular, a head-on approach requiring (iii) is doomed to failure, since the nonpreservation of ortholattice operations among noncomeasurable propositions is quite evident, given the nondistributive structure of quantum logics.

-2.1 Injective lattice morphisms
+2.1.
+Injective Lattice Morphisms

-Here we shall review the rather evident fact that there does not exist an injective lattice morphism from any nondistributive lattice into a Boolean algebra.
-We illustrate this obvious fact with an example that we need to refer to later on in this paper; the propositional structure encountered in the quantum mechanics of spin state measurements of a spin one-half particle along two different directions (mod π), that is, the modular, orthocomplemented lattice MO_2 drawn in Figure 1 (where $p- = (p+)'$ and $q- = (q+)'$).
+Here we review the rather evident fact that there does not exist an injective lattice morphism from any nondistributive lattice into a Boolean algebra.
+We illustrate this obvious fact with an example that we need to refer to later on in this paper; the propositional structure encountered in the quantum mechanics of spin-state measurements of a spin one-half particle along two directions (mod π), that is, the modular, orthocomplemented lattice MO_2 drawn in Fig. 1 (where $p- = (p+)'$ and $q- = (q+)'$).